 One sure-fire way to fund a travel lifestyle is by working within the travel and tourism industry, which, according to research by the World Travel & Tourism Council (WTTC), contributed a record US$8.8 trillion and 319 million jobs to the world economy in 2018.
 In fact, this industry now accounts for one in five of all new jobs created worldwide; it is forecasted to contribute 100 million new jobs globally over the next ten years.
 This is good news if you are looking to incorporate more travel into your life.

 There are numerous jobs that enable you to travel frequently, including working as a flight attendant, cruise ship worker, tourism board officer, tour guide, and so on.
-Of course, the qualifications required for these jobs varies greatly, and some are more accessible than others.
+Of course, the qualifications required for these jobs vary greatly, and some are more accessible than others.
 For example, if you’re considering becoming a flight attendant, then you only need a basic level of education to be accepted into training programs.
 Generally speaking, many tour guides only need strong people skills and a deep knowledge of a particular place.
 For cabin crew, the perks of being paid to travel and spend time abroad are second to none; it’s even better when accommodation is provided by the airline and they benefit from low-cost standby travel.

 The tourism industry in Europe is also a lucrative option for those seeking the opportunity to travel.
 In fact, tourism has the greatest potential to create new jobs and growth in the European Union.
 The sector currently provides 25 million people with jobs, both directly and indirectly.
 This figure is expected to increase significantly within the next 10 years; now is a good time to jump on board that train or airplane.